odjs/classes/README.md

 npm i @odjs/classes
 ```

-*For the browser you can use one of owr [cdn](#cdn) scripts, or you can use a tool like Webpack, Browserify or Parcel.*
+*For the browser you can use one of our [cdn](#cdn) scripts, or you can use a tool like Webpack, Browserify or Parcel.*

 [*see usage section...*](#usage)